mmallicoat/marshallmallicoat.com/content/in-the-twilight.rst

 The Malaysian space agency recommends that Muslim astronauts, if they cannot determine the direction of Mecca, pray in the direction of the Earth.
 Failing that, any direction is acceptable.
-Additionally they advise you to "observe peace with other beings".
+Additionally they advise you to "observe peace with other beings."

 In Tibet and Nepal, they still practice sky burials, where bodies are stripped and laid out for the vultures to eat.
 But the bodies that have